 Low cost to get through tough times

 Commitment fee.
-Resources committed under PLL arrangements are subject to a commitment fee levied at the beginning of each 12 month period on amounts that could be drawn in the period (15 basis points for committed amounts up to 200 percent of quota, 30 basis points on committed amounts above 200 percent and up to 1000 percent of quota).
+Resources committed under PLL arrangements are subject to a commitment fee levied at the beginning of each 12 month period on amounts that could be drawn in the period (15 basis points for committed amounts up to 200 percent of quota, 30 basis points on committed amounts above 200 percent and up to 1000 percent of quota, and 60 basis points for access in excess of 1000 percent of quota).
 These fees are refunded if the amounts are drawn during the course of the relevant period.